foreverbell/lisa-kaleidoscope/README.md

 ## Usage

-Currently it is implemented in the following languages, I will add more if I am interest in other languages.
+Currently it is implemented in the following languages, I will add more if I am interested in other languages.

 * C++
 * Golang